Try Semrush

 Short URL CTR

 Nope, search engines don’t use your meta description for SEO.
-That said: your meta description is a GREAT way to get more people to click on your result.
+But your meta description is a GREAT way to get more people to click on your result.

 Specifically, you want your meta description to: